Vellayani Lake: Attractions

-Vellayani is best known for its magnificent lotus blooms and is a little eco-haven.

-College of Agriculture, Vellayani, popularly known as Lalindloch Palace, is a noteworthy attraction on the western shores of Vellayani Lake.
+College of Agriculture, Vellayani, also called Lalindloch Palace, is located on the western shores of Vellayani Lake.

 The Kaliyut Maholsavam, a grand celebration held once every three years for a duration of 50 days, is a cultural event held at the place.

 The Ayyankali boat race is held every year at the Vellayani lake in the remembrance of social reformer Ayyankali.

 Reduction in the area of lake

-A geospatial study by GIS expert Vinod P. G., S. Nalinakumar, S. R. Sreeraj, Adarsh Pratap, and Mohan Pillai found that there has been a considerable reduction in the area of Vellayani Lake from 1979 to 2019.
-In 1973, it was 558.93 hectares; it was reduced to 267.89 hectares in 1992, and then to 267.14 hectares in 2011.
-Currently, the situation has worsened to only 222 hectares in 2019.
+A geospatial study by GIS experts Vinod P. G., S. Nalinakumar, S. R. Sreeraj, Adarsh Pratap, and Mohan Pillai found that there has been a considerable reduction in the area of Vellayani Lake from 1979 to 2019.
+In 1973, it was 558.93 hectares; it was reduced to 267.89 hectares in 1992, and then to 267.14 hectares in 2011 and to 222 hectares in 2019.

 Threats to the lake and biodiversity

 The Vellayani-Punchakkari wetlands have always been a paradise for birdwatchers with various species of migratory birds that includes Glossy ibis, spot-billed pelican, painted stork and Pacific swallow flocking to the region but, over the years, their number has dwindled.
 The number of migratory birds arriving every year has decreased in recent years as a result of plastic pollution and habitat loss.

 There was a move to drain the lake and use the reclaimed area for agriculture.
 It was resisted by locals and environmentalists and has been shelved.
 Illegal sand mining, pollution and land reclamation is affecting the condition of the lake.